sageserpent-open/modest-proposal/README.md

 ## General mumbling to myself (aka the FAQ) ##

-1. Q: Why the 3:2 ratio of ThO2 to spent nuclear fuel in the breeder blankets?
-A: Thorium dioxide in ceramic form is extremely resistant to dissolution in nitric acid, and that step is the prelude to reprocessing via solvent extraction, which is what Purex and any variants use.
+1. *Q*: Why the 3:2 ratio of ThO2 to spent nuclear fuel in the breeder blankets? *A*: Thorium dioxide in ceramic form is extremely resistant to dissolution in nitric acid, and that step is the prelude to reprocessing via solvent extraction, which is what Purex and any variants use.
 The use of this ratio allows dissolution in nitric acid - as long as the pellet is baked long enough for the ThO2 and UO2 to go into 'solid solution' (where the ceramic grains